 Users will likely be able to convert:

 into digital Turkish lira units stored in a secure digital wallet environment.
+This builds on the broader momentum behind the rise of digital banking in Turkey.

 Once implemented, the Digital Turkish Lira may be used for: